 With cybercrime escalating like never before, investment in blockchain platforms is becoming a greater priority

-Considering the rising breaches against cybersecurity and cyber criminal attacks are hardly escaping the evening news, developments in blockchain must expand beyond recordkeeping and cryptocurrencies.
-One of the many emerging cybersecurity firms include Gladius: The blockchain based security platform is directing its effort towards creating a “fair and equitable ecosystem.”
+Considering the rising breaches against cybersecurity and cybercriminal attacks are hardly escaping the evening news, developments in blockchain must expand beyond recordkeeping and cryptocurrencies.
+One of the many emerging cybersecurity firms includes Gladius: The blockchain-based security platform is directing its effort towards creating a “fair and equitable ecosystem.”
 Gladius uses blockchain’s distributed network and smart contracts to construct what it calls a comprehensive network that’s capable of facilitating accessible web performance and security services.
 The idea is implemented by letting users rent out their spare bandwidth for resources to power content delivery networks (CDN) and distributed denial-of-service (DDoS) attack mitigation services.

-Niebylski further elaborates on the company’s direction stating, “Typically, more people means less security and certainty.
+Niebylski further elaborates on the company’s direction stating, “Typically, more people mean less security and certainty.
 However, Gladius completely flips that paradigm by using numbers to our advantage.
-And, using the blockchain to create a network of trust enables us to spread sensitive and vital information across the globe while remaining fully encrypted.”
+The blockchain developers are using blockchain to create a network of trust that enables us to spread sensitive and vital information across the globe while remaining fully encrypted.”
 The security advisor of Gladius, Joseph Steinberg believes that the company imbibes the needed potential to dramatically reduce cybercrime, lower cost for businesses to fight this war and enable consumers and enterprises to profit on their underutilized bandwidth.

 With cybercrime growing as a major threat, enterprises are pooling a greater investment into buying solutions such as those offered by Gladius.
 Yet, prevention alone isn’t going to solve this digital malice.
 Enterprises, besides detective controls also need to adopt ‘reactive’ controls to know what actions to take when a cyber attack is identified.
 Framework contracts (i.e. period rates), for example, can help you get Cyber Forensic Services at a standard market rate of £2,500-£3,000 as opposed to the daily rates that cost around £8,000 (c$11,200), making Framework contracts extremely cost-effective.